 History and Cultural Significance

-Cultural Variations: In Hawaii, pineapple juice is often enjoyed as part of a traditional luau, paired with dishes like kalua pork and poi.
-In Southeast Asia, pineapple juice is commonly mixed with other tropical fruits to create refreshing beverages that are enjoyed year-round.
+Cultural Variations: In Hawaii, pineapple juice is a luau staple.
+You’ll see it paired with kalua pork and poi at traditional gatherings.
+Down in Southeast Asia, they mix pineapple juice with other tropical fruits to make these refreshing drinks that people sip on all year.
+Same fruit, different vibes.

 Ingredient Spotlight